Recovery runs are a vital part of training if you want to improve your running. Learn why they’re important and how slow you should run them!

-Benefits of an Easy Recovery Run
+Benefits of Recovery Runs

 1: Capillary and Mitochondria Development

-Recovery Runs should be completed at a pace of around 55-75% of your 5k race pace (think 2-2.5 min slower than 5k race pace).
-This pace is ideal for Mitochondria and Capillary Development.
+Recovery runs should be completed at a pace of around 55-75% of your 5k race pace (think 2-2.5 min slower than 5k race pace).
+This pace is ideal for mitochondria and capillary development.

 When you run faster than this ideal range, your development of the aerobic system is greatly diminished.
 Yes, diminished.
 That means it will be harder to become a better runner who can run faster and longer.

 2. Aerobic Development

 Aerobic development is important from the mile to the marathon.
 The marathon is around 97% aerobic, which comes as no surprise.
 But even the mile is 80% aerobic, making slow runs vital for running fast.
 All these easy runs add up to running faster across all race distances!

 3. Avoiding Injury and Overtraining